There’s nothing like homemade hard candy, except snow-covered hard candy.

 You can make buttered rum, or toffee, green apple, blue raspberry (and no the glass does not have to be blue!).

-There are so many great flavors to choose from.
+There are so many great flavors to choose from and I love this for caramel flavor!

 As far as flavors go, make sure to get a Super Strength like these fabulous oils or you may be competing with the sugar itself.